 The collection also lends itself to a variety of studio art lessons.
 Students may explore techniques and media that the artist used and discuss meaning and personal influences in art making.
 An aesthetics lesson might include small group debates focused on why something is or is not considered art, or where art can be found in our community.

-A visit to the museum would complement the classroom collection experience.
 Related works in the Spencer’s permanent collection are listed in the online gallery.